stellar/slingshot/zkvm/docs/zkvm-spec.md

 * [Contracts](#contract-type) are not portable because they must be satisfied within the current transaction or [output](#output-structure) their contents themselves.
 * [Variables](#variable-type), [expressions](#expression-type) and [constraints](#constraint-type) have no meaning outside the VM state
-and its constraint system and therefore cannot be meaningfully ported between transactions.
+and its constraint system, and therefore cannot be meaningfully ported between transactions.

 ### Data type